JohnBerd/gitinit/README.md

 ## installation

-Open the file in a text editor and change the first variable by your github username
+Open gitinit in a text editor and change the username variable by your github username

 ```sh
 chmod +x gitinit